mieow/vampire-character/readme.txt

 * Security: Fixed XSS vulnerabilities - added output encoding, sanitising inputs, SQL injection, etc.
 * Improvements: Updated functions depreciated in PHP8 - plugin should be able to work in older PHP versions but is untested
 * Improvements: Changes to character sheets made by admins/Storytellers are now logged in the player xp spend table
+* Improvements: Confirmation reference link in email now takes players straight to the Basic Info character generation tab
+* Improvements: Changes to stats, abilities, are logged in the XP change table
 * Bug fix: Fixed issue with accessing character generation page if it was set to only allow character gen when logged in
 * Bug fix: Fixed issue with stripping/storing extra slashes in XP pending spend function
+* Bug fix: The title of other character's message can no longer be seen in the archive page
+* Bug fix: Fixed issue where free skills and backgrounds at character gen lose their specialities
+* Bug fix: Fixed issues approving XP where the comment/training info was longer than the database field it was supposed to get saved to
+* Bug fix: Fixed issue where Instinct, etc, was being added to the sheet when the character was being saved

 = 2.13 =